 Ourense is a wonderful city famous for its thermal baths and beautiful Cathedral.

-There are many things to do in the city of Ourense: from relaxing in ancient Roman thermal baths to sightseeing Ourense churches to exploring fabulous Spanish tapas bars (especially, ‘pulperias’ – traditional taverns selling octopus dishes).
+There are many things to do in the city of Ourense: from relaxing in ancient Roman thermal baths to sightseeing churches in Ourense to exploring fabulous Spanish tapas bars (especially, ‘pulperias’ – traditional taverns selling octopus dishes).

 Sunday is traditionally a ‘pulpo’ day in Ourense.
 Delicious pulpo alla gallega (the Galician-style octopus) is traditionally sold on the street stalls in Ourense.